Idol of Paris: Production

 The film was produced by Maurice Ostrer who moved into independent production after leaving Gainsborough Pictures.
-He set up his own company, Premier Productions, and made the film in association with R. J. Minney and Leslie Arliss who had all collaborated on The Wicked Lady.
+He set up his own company, Premier Productions, and made the film in association with R. J. Minney and Leslie Arliss who had all collaborated on The Wicked Lady (1945).

-Filing started in August 1947.
+Filming started in August 1947.
 It was shot at MGM's British studios.

 The cast includes Australian Patti Morgan, who Ostrer put under a seven-year contract.